-Cisco CallManager contains the following service parameters, set to False by default, that control the generation of CDRs and CMRs:
+The Cisco CallManager contains the following service parameters, set to False by default, that control the generation of CDRs:

-- CDR Enabled Flag-Enables or disables CDRs.
-Set this parameter to True to generate CDRs - CDR Log Calls with Zero Duration Flag-Enables logging of CDRs for calls that were never connected or that lasted less than 1 second.
+- CDR Enabled-Enables or disables CDR records. - CDR Log Calls With Zero Duration Flag-Enables logging of CDR records for calls that were never connected or that lasted less than 1 second.
 If you set this parameter to True, all calls get written to the database. - Call Diagnostics Enabled-Enables or disables CMRs.